EJN meets with Turkey’s leading fact-checking group

-The EJN will be meeting with journalists from the Turkish fact checking and online news verification initiative teyit.org on February 20th in London as part of the orgnisation’s study visit to the UK.
-Teyit.org operates as an online reference portal in Turkish and English scanning, selecting, checking, analysing, archiving and publishing information on questionable content particularly during the situations of crisis when there is massive spread of unverified/false information and biased content.
+The EJN met with journalists from the Turkish fact-checking and online news verification initiative teyit.org on February 20th in London as part of the organisation’s study visit to the UK.
+Teyit.org operates as an online reference portal in Turkish and English scanning, selecting, checking, analysing, archiving and publishing information on questionable content particularly during situations of crisis when there is a massive spread of unverified/false information and biased content.

 Teyit.org aims to address this and improve the quality of reporting in the Turkish media, by training editors and journalists in fact-checking methodologies and by collaborating with other fact-checking and independent media outlets in order to share experience and improve methodologies.
 The study visits will be an integral part of their project plan, which emphasises collaboration with other fact-checking outlets and learning from international experience.